Big River Farms Training Program

 2. Participation in the Annual Minority and Immigrant Farming Conference.

-3. 5 in-field classes and 8 skill sessions during the growing season (May – October) covering practical production issues such as weeding, irrigation, cover cropping, pest prevention and management, greenhouse/hoophouse production, etc.
+3. In-field classes and skill sessions during the growing season (May – October) covering practical production issues such as weeding, irrigation, cover cropping, pest prevention and management, greenhouse/hoophouse production, etc.

 4. Individual consultation with MFA staff regarding Organic Certification, crop planning, marketing and other farm business related subjects, and farming support resources.
 Also includes farmer plot field walks with Big River Farms staff.Free participation in any other extra workshops or events that MFA may organize outside of the regular sessions.

-Training courses are open to a limited number of people outside of the enrolled participants for $20 per session. ($20 is due on or before the training course date.
-Paid in advance, cost is $140 for all 8 pre-season sessions or $80 for 5 in-field sessions.)
+Training courses are open to a limited number of people outside of the enrolled participants for $25 per session. ($25 is due on or before the training course date.
+Discounts are available if paid in advance for multiple sessions.)